Can You Be Legally Terminated While on Long-term Disability?

 • to take medical leave when you are unable to work because of a serious health condition.

-If you qualify for FMLA but still got terminated, you can file for reinstatement or claim damages from your employer.
+If you qualify for FMLA but still get terminated, you can file for reinstatement or claim damages from your employer.

 A person conversing with someone in a wheelchair.

-Under this act, employers with 15 or more workers have to provide reasonable accommodations to their disabled employees.
+Under this act, employers with 15 or more workers must provide reasonable accommodations to their disabled employees.

 For example, the employer can install ramps or modify the layout of the workplace.
 They can also provide assistive technologies such as screen readers and videophones.
-If necessary, the employer can also offer a more flexible schedule or change the employee’s job requirements.
+The employer can offer a more flexible schedule or change the employee’s job requirements if necessary.

-Only after your employer has provided reasonable accommodations and you still can’t do your job properly, can they legally dismiss you.
-The same also applies if no reasonable accommodations exist that can cater to your disability.
+They legally dismiss you only after your employer has provided reasonable accommodations and you still can’t do your job correctly.
+The same applies if no reasonable accommodations can cater to your disability.

-Different states have their own laws covering medical leaves for employees.
+Different states have laws covering medical leaves for employees.
 Some of them are more generous than the FMLA.

 In California, for instance, employees get at least 30 days of paid sick leave within a year.
 They can also earn one hour of paid leave for every 30 hours worked.

-In Florida, as long as you return to work before your allowed leave has ended, you can go back to your former position.
+In Florida, as long as you return to work before your allowed leave ends, you can return to your former position.
 Or in a different position but with similar pay, benefits, and status.

 To know more about your local sick leave laws, contact your state’s Department of Labor.

 It depends on your disability insurance policy.
-If your disability benefits are paid by an insurance company, then your employment status won’t affect your benefits.
-But if it’s paid by your employer, then your disability payments may cease.
+If an insurance company pays your disability benefits, your employment status won’t affect your benefits.
+But if your employer pays it, then your disability payments may cease.

-If you have been wrongfully terminated, contact an experienced workers compensation attorney like Victor Malca.
-He’s been fighting for the rights of injured workers in Florida for more than two decades.
-Aside from helping you get the compensation benefits you deserve, he can help you get justice for wrongful termination too.
+Contact an experienced workers’ compensation attorney like Victor Malca if you have been wrongfully terminated.
+He’s been fighting for the rights of injured workers in Florida for over two decades.
+Aside from helping you get the compensation benefits you deserve, he can also help you get justice for wrongful termination.
 Call us now for a free consultation.

 VICTOR MALCA – Florida Workers Compensation & Social Security Disability Attorney